 I wasn’t always a goal setter.
 It started my first day of my Freshman year in college.
 I had just moved into the dorms and everything was brand new; most significantly, my environment.

-Before that, I hadn’t really considered what my future would look like, what kinds of things I wanted to accomplish.
+Before that, I hadn’t really considered what my future would look like or what kinds of things I wanted to accomplish.

 I hadn’t envisioned anything for myself beyond a very limited possibility of what my future self might be.